 Researchers question if banning of ‘killer robots’ actually will stop robots from killing

-By Bert Gambini The University at Buffalo
+December 14, 2016 by Bert Gambini The University at Buffalo

 Dec.
 13, 2016 – A University at Buffalo (UB) research team has published a paper that implies that the rush to ban and demonize autonomous weapons or “killer robots” may be a temporary solution, but the actual problem is that society is entering into a situation where systems like these have and will become possible.

 Killer robots are at the centre of classic stories told in films such as The Terminator and the original Star Trek television series, The Doomsday Machine, yet the idea of fully autonomous weapons acting independently of any human agency is not the exclusive license of science fiction writers.